Resources

 - Go to USCIS and select Forms, (immigration forms).
 Print the I-765 Packet.

-- Schedule an OPT appointment with us; bring your I-765 packet.
+- Schedule an OPT appointment the International Office advisor; bring your I-765 packet.

 - If you meet requirements, you will be issued an OPT I-20.